```

 Getting Started

 1: Begin from the Third Story.
 For example, in the battle between bicycles and cars for the streets of the city, the third story would be the one told by city planners, who can understand each side’s concerns and see why each group is frustrated with the other.
-When tensions arise in a marriage, the third story might be the one offered by a marriage counselor.
+When tensions arise in a marriage, the third story might be the one offered by a marriage counsellor.
 In a dispute between friends, the third story may be the perspective of a mutual friend who sees each side as having valid concerns that need to be addressed.
 Think like a mediator.
 Not right or wrong, not better or worse – just different.
 If they start the conversation, you can still step to the third story.

 2: Extend an Invitation.
 Describe your purposes.
 Invite, don’t impose.
 Make them your partner in figuring it out.
 Be persistent.